EscapistArcadia/Primitive_Micro_Devices/README.md

   instructions in RV32M
 - Modify your `mp_verif` random testbench to test coverage on all the instructions required for this CP
-- Demonstrate that your processor is able to execute instructions out-of-order (via `testcode/ooo_test.s`)
+- Demonstrate that your processor is able to execute instructions xxx-xx-xxxxx (via `testcode/xxx_test.s`)
 - Show that your processor is compliant with the Spyglass linter

-*There will be no provided tests outside of `ooo_test.s`* - if you are unable to correctly modify the random testbench, you must demonstrate correctness by writing your own comprehensive tests.
+*There will be no provided tests outside of `xxx_test.s`* - if you are unable to correctly modify the random testbench, you must demonstrate correctness by writing your own comprehensive tests.